 Abu Dhabi Sheikh Zayed Grand Mosque

 When we reached the mosque, we parked underground, Ricky and I changed our dress to put on long Kurtas that suited more for a mosque visit and entered the underground shopping mall directly from there.
 We purchased an Abaya (robe) for Jayeeta (since the dress code for the mosque is complete covering from head to toe for women barring face and palms and complete covering from neck to toe for men barring face and palms).
 After that, we entered the Grand Mosque and were truly mesmerized by its grandeur.
 However, only the prayer halls are air-conditioned while everywhere else within the mosque compound and courtyard, we were out in the scorching sun.
 Photography is allowed but only at designated spots.
-Sitting on the floor and shooting pictures is not allowed though.
+Sitting on the floor to shoot pictures and using tripods are not allowed.
+And while taking pictures be mindful that you cover your head (for women), else the security will come and ask you to delete the image.
+When we were there, it was very windy and the headscarf of the Abaya kept falling off Jayeeta’s head.
+So some of the security guards continuously stood by us to ensure that we did not take pictures without the headscarf!
 However, the experience of our visit to the Grand Mosque was second to none.
 After visiting the mosque, we had chicken biriyani from an Indian eatery at the food court in the underground shopping mall as an early dinner and then drove back to the Palm Jumeirah district of Dubai.

 The View at the Palm